TylerBernardo/BeaverHacks-2025/README.md

 SkillLeaf connects students to professors.
 Anyone can teach classes on SkillLeaf and charge their own price for their class.
 SkillLeaf is unique because it creates an actual classroom-like environment which can't be found anywhere else.
 It helps provoke learning by allowing students to ask questions in real time like they would with a professor, unlike if you were simply watching a lecture.

 ## How we built it
 We started with `npx create-next-app` to get a template Next.js application with Tailwindcss.
 From there we built the application from the ground up using Google's Firebase.
 We also integrated with Iron-Session for our sessions and Bcrypt for password hashing.
+Hosted on azure

 ## Challenges we ran into
 No one on our team had used Firebase before, so it was a little bit of a learning curve coming from a traditional structured relational schema like SQL.